How to Measure the Results of Your Training

 This month is all about impactful training and the best practices that help it pack a punch.
 We’ve already discussed the importance of knowing your audience.
 What comes next is determining whether or not you’ve successfully reached them.

-Regardless of type, industry, or budget, all training carries a common thread—something about the status quo needs to change.
+Regardless of the type of training, industry, or budget, all training carries a common thread—something about the status quo needs to change.
 These needs inform the training’s overall goal and provide the basis for identifying results.
 Three of the most common impact goals for implementing training are…

 - Improving retention

 In fact, many training initiatives combine two or more of these objectives as part of their core goals.
 When each of these types of impact are measured, they provide valuable insights about training strategy, opportunities for further success, or gaps that need to be filled.
 Let’s take a moment to dive in, one by one, and discuss why these metrics are worthwhile and how you can capture them.